Search

 There are two types of approaches to detecting facial parts, (1) feature-based and (2) image-based approaches.

-1. Feature-based Face Detection approach
+1. Feature-based Face Detection Approach

 • Examples: Edge detectors commonly extract facial features such as eyes, nose, mouth, eyebrows, skin color, and hairline.
 Based on the extracted features, statistical models were built to describe their relationships and verify a face’s presence in an image.